Loic-ally/sokoban/README.md

-# Pokémon Sokoban
+# Pokokoban

-Pokémon Sokoban is a themed version of the classic puzzle game Sokoban, where the player pushes Pokémon-themed boxes around a warehouse, trying to get them to storage locations.
+Pokokoban is a themed version of the classic puzzle game Sokoban, where the player pushes Pokémon-themed boxes around a warehouse, trying to get them to storage locations.
 This implementation of Sokoban is written in C using CFSML.

 ## Table of Contents
 - [Installation](#installation)